alifpay/swe/README.md

 - What do you understand by byte and rune data types?
 How are they represented?
 - What is a goroutine? what is difference between thread?
 - Deadlocks and race conditions?
-- What is an interface?
-- What is the empty interface?

 - What are the three uses of "..." in Go?
 - What's the difference between a type definition and a type alias?